-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments (intermittence of the energy use, direct transfer as propulsion, etc.) should not impede their recognition in the overall ship energy use through means of approximations of their contribution to the ship's energy balance. sources (intermittence of the energy use, direct transfer as propulsion, etc.) should not impede their recognition in the overall ship energy use through means of approximations of Air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) in ports is a significant concern for coastal areas and port cities.
-Therefore, specific and stringent obligations should be imposed to reduce emissions from ships moored at the quayside which draw power from their contribution to the ship's energy balanceengines.
-Recital 2 20 30 (20) Air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) at berth is a significant concern for coastal areas and port cities.
-Therefore, specific and stringent obligations should be imposed to reduce emissions at berth from ships that draw power from their engines during their stay in port.
-According to the data collected within the framework of Regulation (EU) 2015/757 in 2018, (20) The use of on-shore power supply (OPS) abates air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) at berth is a significant concern for coastal areas and port cities.
-Therefore, specific and stringent obligations should be imposed to reduce emissions at berth from ships that draw power from their engines during their stay
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments particulate matter) in ports is a significant concern for coastal areas and port cities.
+Therefore, specific and stringent obligations should be imposed to reduce emissions from ships moored at the quayside which draw power from their contribution to the ship's energy balanceengines. use.
+The difficulty to accurately measure and quantify these energy sources (intermittence of the energy use, direct transfer as propulsion, etc.) should not impede their recognition in the overall ship energy use through means of approximations of Air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) in ports is a significant concern for coastal areas and port cities.
+Therefore, specific and stringent obligations should be imposed to reduce emissions from ships moored at the quayside which draw power from their contribution to the ship's energy balance engines .
+Recital 2 20 1 30 (20) Air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) at berth is a significant concern for coastal areas and port cities.
+Therefore, specific and stringent obligations should be imposed (20) The use of on-shore power supply (OPS) abates air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) at berth is a significant concern for coastal areas and port Deleted part of the Council text moved to line 29 + addition from the Council is not new since it has been moved from line 31